 Reported dead in 2014

 On 25 September 2014, mistaken rumours circulated that Bhatti had been killed in his prison cell.
-It was not Bhatti who been killed, but the prisoner in the adjacent cell, British Muslim Muhammad Asghar (71), who had been sentenced to death for blasphemy.
+It was not Bhatti who been attacked, but the prisoner in the adjacent cell, British Muslim Muhammad Asghar (71), who had been sentenced to death for blasphemy.
 Ashgar, who was arrested in 2010, had a history of mental illness.

 Police officer Muhammad Yousaf, who had been deployed to protect Muhammad Asghar, shot him in the chest.
 The bullet broke two of his ribs and punctured his right lung, but he recovered in hospital.
 Prison guards arrested Yousaf, who had planned to kill all prison inmates accused of blasphemy.